AMJET AVIATION — ATLANTA–ZÜRICH

-At Amjet Aviation, we provide advisory and exclusive brokerage representation for the purchase and sale of the world's highest-value large-cabin, long-range aircraft — specializing in Gulfstream, Bombardier, and Dassault Falcon platforms.
+Amjet Aviation provides advisory and exclusive brokerage, sales and acquisitions representation for the flagship-category aircraft — Gulfstream, Bombardier Global, and Dassault Falcon platforms including the G700, G800, Global 7500, Global 8500, and the forthcoming Falcon 10X.
 Delivering strategy, discretion, and controlled outcomes for principals and flight departments seeking clarity before commitment.

 2026 marks fifty years since the Rogers family opened the doors.